egomadking/frontend-nanodegree-arcade-game/README.md

 ## Game play

 To open the game, simply open the HTML file in a browser that supports JavaScript.
 At that point, the game will load and the bugs will start menacing your character!
-The arrow keys found are used to navigate the character around on the tiled screen.
+The arrow keys are used to navigate the character around on the tiled screen.
 While attempting to avoid the bugs rolling across the screen, the goal is to reach the water on the top.
 Go for a swim; it's so refreshing!